RoelN/FontJit/README.md

 	Hello World
 </div>
 ```

+ℹ️ Make sure you sanitize the font name to avoid icky browser bugs.
+Remove spaces, quotes, plus signs etc. Read more about this issue [in this Mastodon post](https://typo.social/@pixelambacht/110615435477645570).

 3. The font will now be loaded when this `div` enters the viewport, but `fontJit` only takes care of _loading_ the font.
 You'll have to actually _apply_ it yourself.